d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 for adjusting the complexity of $f$.
 Small values of $\lambda$ correspond to unconstrained $\mathbf{w}$, whereas large values of $\lambda$ constrain $\mathbf{w}$ considerably.
-Since we don't want to have large bias terms either, we often add $b^2$ as a penalty, too.
+Since we do not want to have large bias terms either, we often add $b^2$ as a penalty, too.

 ## High-dimensional Linear Regression